gorcajo/backend-challenge/README.md

 Limitations:
 - I've not implemented any sort of session, login or user management.
 Like real ecommerce webpages, you can fill your basket without being logged in.
 - It has some data hard-coded, like the products.
-I've focused in the backend.
+I've focused in the backend functionalities asked, and retrieve the products from the server to show them into the frontend requires another endpoint.

 One possible improvement could be to use React (or another component-based frontend framework).